Kfollen93/Mini-Reference-Guide/README.md

 There may be times where you want to create an object without any specifications, but also have the option to specify.
 In this case, you would need to define an empty constructor, along with a second constructor holding the fields you require.
 You are not restricted to only one constructor.
 </details>

+## Tips
+- Unique tricks to be implemented for one-off situations.